garrib10/TrackYourBudget/README.md

-# TrackYourBudget

 # Unit 18 PWA Homework: Online/Offline Budget Trackers

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.

-Offline Functionality:

-  * Enter deposits offline

-  * Enter expenses offline

-When brought back online:

-  * Offline entries should be added to tracker.
+For this assignment, we were told to make a Budget Tracker application that has online and offline access and funcitionality.
+When the application is deployed you are able to add expenses and deposit your budget that seems fit.
+Then you are able to go offline using the dev tool network tab and add in a new expense and it would show up when you change back to online accessiblitiy.
+Finally, this application will be delpoyed using Heroku.

 ## User Story
 AS AN avid traveller